Tonga6/GitHub-API-Visualisation/README.md

 ## About
-After submitting a valid GitHub username into the search field, the information which is returned can be grouped into two categories:
+After submitting a valid GitHub username into the search field, two categories of information will be retrieved from GitHub's API:

 ### User Information